qxiao2ub/hw7-group-Ling-YX-QY/README.md

 x = range(0, len(y), 1)
 ```

 Finally, we visualize the data.
-We save our plot as a .png image.
+We save our plot as a png. image.
 - Each line of code below corresponding to one of the adjustment
 	- Adjust the plot size, plot title, x and y labels, graph a line plot, label data points, and save plot